LucasUT/Final-Project/README.md

 # Final-Project

+### This repository contains the data files used in my final project for Data Management: ### Crime in Chicago: An Analysis of City-Wide Crime Rates

-### Data Dictionary of Relevant Variables
+# Data Dictionary of Relevant Variables

-## Arrest: Binary indicator.
+### Arrest: Binary indicator.
 0 for Non-Arrests.
 1 for Arrests.
-## Primary Type: Type of crime committed
+### Primary Type: Type of crime committed
-## Beat: Police beat in which the crime was committed
+### Beat: Police beat in which the crime was committed
-## Location Description: Location in which the crime was committed
+### Location Description: Location in which the crime was committed

 # Data Sources: